 where

 and $m_\perp$ is the transverse mass of the $W$ boson.

-The two-fold ambiguity in the neutrino rapidity propagates into the azimuthal decay angle of the $W$ boson, $\phi$.
+The two-fold ambiguity in the neutrino rapidity propagates into an ambiguity in the azimuthal decay angle of the $W$ boson, $\phi$.
 This produces two solutions which, in the highly boosted limit, are related to each other by

 where $\phi^+$ and $\phi^-$ are the azimuthal decay angles obtained by taking the positive and negative rapidity solutions from Equation \ref{rapidity_sols} respectively.